Seller’s Guides — Scottsdale & Paradise Valley

 Scottsdale Ranch

-Scottsdale Ranch is one of North Scottsdale’s most established lake communities.
+Scottsdale Ranch is one of Central Scottsdale’s most established lake communities.
 A mature master-planned neighborhood with a loyal buyer base, a distinctive lake and waterway system, and a lifestyle that newer communities have never been able to replicate.

 Old Town Scottsdale